 |Copyright © Nucleus Medical Media, Inc.|

-Tertiary hyperparathyroidism is caused by an enlargement of the parathyroid.
-It can happen in those with long term kidney failure and dialysis.
+The tertiary type is caused by an enlarged parathyroid.
+It can happen with long term kidney failure.

 Blood calcium levels may need to be checked on a regular basis.
 It can help to find problems early.
 Other tests can also help to look for related problems such as bone density tests.